 - A. Governmental signs.
 A legal notice or public traffic, directional, warning, or informational sign authorized by an appropriate governmental agency. - B. Official or organizational flags.
 A flag bearing the official design or insignia of a government, educational institution, church, fraternal, or corporate organization, excluding flags erected for commercial purposes.
 The size of the flag shall not exceed 40 square feet.
 The display of the National flag shall follow the appropriate protocol per the United States Code for the display of the U.S. flag. - C. Utility signs.
 A sign denoting the location of underground utilities or other public utility sign placed on utility equipment provided the sign face does not exceed one square foot in size. - D. Addresses.
 Any building or house numbers provided the size of the address display does not exceed four square feet. - E. Nameplates.
-A family name plate, coat-ofarms, or similar non-commercial identification of the premises provided the size of the display does not exceed four square feet. - F. Window signs.
-A sign on the interior of window glass provided the size of the display does not exceed 50 percent of the glass area of the window. - G. Private directional signs.
-A private street name sign or an on-site traffic, directional, or warning sign provided the sign face does not exceed three square feet and no more than 50 percent of the sign face is used for commercial copy or graphics.
+A family name plate, coat-ofarms, or similar non-commercial identification of the premises provided the size of the display does not exceed four square feet. - F. Temporary Window signs.
+A sign on the interior of window glass provided the size of the display does not exceed 4 square feet.
+At no point shall window signs cover more than 20 percent of the glass area of the window frame or door section. - Perforated window film and like material are defined as permanent signage.

-- H. Memorial signs.
+- G. Private directional signs.
+A private street name sign or an on-site traffic, directional, or warning sign provided the sign face does not exceed three square feet and no more than 50 percent of the sign face is used for commercial copy or graphics. - H. Memorial signs.
 Historic markers, monuments, plaques, or similar signs recognized by an appropriate governmental agency. - I. Sandwich board and easel signs.
-A sandwich board or easel sign provided the sign meets the following requirements: - The sign shall be located at the property of the establishment or event being advertised thereon; - The sign shall not be located on any property that uses an outdoor electronic message display; - Not more than one such sign shall be displayed per business or establishment; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed four feet; - The sign shall not obstruct any sidewalk, driveway, door, or other way used by pedestrians or motorists; and - 6.
+A sandwich board or easel sign provided the sign meets the following requirements: - 1.
+The sign shall be located at the property of the establishment or event being advertised thereon; - 2.
+The sign shall not be located on any property that uses an outdoor electronic message display; - 3.
+Not more than one such sign shall be displayed per business or establishment; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed four feet; - The sign shall not obstruct any sidewalk, driveway, door, or other way used by pedestrians or motorists; and - 6.
 The sign shall only be displayed during the hours the establishment is open for business. - J. Special event signs.
-A yard sign or similar sign announcing a public event or garage sale provided the sign meets the following requirements: - The sign shall be located at the site of the event for which the sign is being used; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed three feet; - The sign shall be set back at least 12 inches from any curb or edge of road; - 4.
-The sign shall identify the date of the event and shall not be erected more than eight days prior to the event; and - 5.
-The sign shall be removed within 48 hours of the event's completion.
+A yard sign or similar sign announcing a public event or garage sale provided the sign meets the following requirements: - 1.
+The sign shall be located at the site of the event for which the sign is being used; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed three feet; - 3.
+The sign shall be set back at least 12 inches from any curb or edge of road;